What we do when we gather as the Body of Christ shapes who we become as Christians.

 The shape of worship shapes us

-- Being gathered, in Christ’s name, in the presence of God, in the power of the Holy Spirit;
+- Gathering, in Christ’s name, in the presence of God, in the power of the Holy Spirit;

 - The Word—receiving Christ through Christian proclamation